-Once the training requirements are identified (refer to 2.9.1), the supplier must ensure that staff is trained to competently carry out their duties and responsibilities.
+Once the training requirements are identified (refer 2.9.1), the site must ensure staff are trained to competently carry out their duties and responsibilities.
 Employees can carry out these activities if they are given clear and concise instructions regarding how, when and where to carry out the tasks and to record the information.